lmfit/lmfit-py/doc/confidence.rst

 Credible intervals (the Bayesian equivalent of the frequentist confidence interval) can be obtained with this method.
-MCMC can be used for model selection, to determine outliers, to marginalise over nuisance parameters, etcetera.
+MCMC can be used for model selection, to determine outliers, to marginalize over nuisance parameters, etcetera.
 For example, you may have fractionally underestimated the uncertainties on a dataset.
-MCMC can be used to estimate the true level of uncertainty on each datapoint.
+MCMC can be used to estimate the true level of uncertainty on each data point.
 A tutorial on the possibilities offered by MCMC can be found at [1]_.

 ..
 [1] https://jakevdp.github.io/blog/2014/03/11/frequentism-and-bayesianism-a-practical-intro/